frontend/toolbox/css/bootstrap4.md

 $ cp node_modules/bootstrap/scss/_variables.scss assets/config/boostrap-variables.scss
 ```

 **bootstrap.scss** will import all the Bootstrap parts that you need.
 Remember, import only what you need to keep your CSS bundle as light as possible.
-This **bootstrap.scss** will be import at the top of our Sass entry file.
+This **bootstrap.scss** will be imported at the top of our Sass entry file.

 ./assets/components/base.scss
 ```scss